-- The names of the parties to the rental agreement
+- The names of the parties on the rental agreement.

-- The day on which the tenant vacated the rental unit
+- The day the tenant vacated the rental unit.

-- The address where the lord/agent may send the balance of the deposit and any prepaid rent, as well as the written itemized statement of deduction, if any (UT Code § 57-17-3 (3)(a))
+- The address where the agent may send the balance of the deposit and any prepaid rent, as well as the written itemized statement of deduction, if any (UT Code § 57-17-3 (3)(a)).

 TENANT’S NOTICE TO PROVIDE DEPOSIT DISPOSITION

 NOTICE IS HEREBY GIVEN THAT WITHIN FIVE (5) CALENDAR DAYS pursuant to Utah Code Sections 57-17-3 et seq., the owner or the owner’s agent must provide the tenant, at the address below, a refund of the balance of any security deposit, the balance of any prepaid rent, and a notice of any deductions from the security deposit or prepaid rent as allowed by law.

 NOTICE IS FURTHER GIVEN that the tenant vacated the property on the _____ day of ___________, 20___.